amdruggan/project_1/README.md

 ## Results

 The analysis and findings for each research question are documented in the `main.ipynb` notebook.
 Visualizations, statistical tests, and interpretations are provided to address the project's objectives.
+These results were presented in the following presentation: https://docs.google.com/presentation/d/1FOZQMphf0MMtL6GAjAjDQDrnAz0H2urXqtfg5BICy9E/edit#slide=id.g2748748d400_0_5.

 ## Conclusion